w3c/wai-tutorials/source/site-navigation/index.html.erb.md

 Provide a consistent navigation and accessible navigation patterns to allow users to access all content on your website.

-* **Menus** are used to browse around web pages.
-Due to their important role to operate web pages and applications, they need to be usable in all circumstances.
+* **Menus** are used to navigate and interact with web pages and applications, therefore they need to be usable in all circumstances.
 This tutorial covers the following topics:

   * **[Structure](menus/structure.html):** Mark up menus in a way that reflects the structure of its content and makes identification possible.
   * **[Styling](menus/styling.html):** Use commonly recognized design patterns to identify menus and indicate the state of menu items.